Become a member

 - A regular e-publication, PEGboard, covers news, trends and events relating to editing and publishing in South Africa and elsewhere and carries reports of PEG events and activities.

 - An entry in the web-based Directory of Members’ Services, which members can update as necessary (it requires an additional subscription fee).
 It is available to any prospective clients or employers.
+This is not available to Student Members.

 - Regular branch meetings and nationally convened workshops.